fgdaniel/laravel-scaffolding/README.md

 Feel free to make pull-request to improve this structure.

 I'm not the most skilled, so I did this structure as I knew it at the moment, but I'm convinced that there is someone in this world who is more skilled who can come up with suggestions and improvements.

+### Future development

+I also plan to make an authentication system on the dashboard side.